ViWaSe/uBaldr/README.md

 # Features
 - Set Color by line-animation (pixel by pixel) with defined speed.
 Supported formats: hex, [r,g,b] and [r,g,b,w]
+- Set Color by smooth animantion (all pixel at same time).
+Parametere are the same as by line-animation
 - Dim light with defined speed
 - OTA-Updates
 - Change settings via MQTT-Message